Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * salgsmelding
   * restanse.
 * ordreId (order id) - A unique identifier that will be included in the responses
-* lag (cooperative) - organisation the object is connected to
-  * navn (name) - Name of the cooperative the object is connected to
-  * orgnr (organisation number) - The unique identifier for the cooperative
 * registerenhet (realty) - A cadastre or share
   * type - type of realty
     * matrikkel (cadastre) - This is a cadastre in the Land Registry